-Welcome and thanks for checking in with us!
+Welcome to the 2014 season at Border Country Berries!
 For those of you not familiar with Border Country Berries we are a small operation with the offerings that you see below.
 We are located just outside of Sault Ste.
 Marie, Michigan.
 Details and map are at the Location link above.
-For those who have picked with us in the past, we look forward to seeing you back again this year!

 Raspberry - U-pick

 We have a few different varieties of raspberry available on the farm.
 They are all red varieties and all are summer-bearing (no autumn-bearing).
 Though different cultivars, they all ripen within just a day or two of each other.
-In the past our raspberry harvest has lasted from 2 - 3+ weeks.
+In the past our typical raspberry harvest has lasted from 2 - 3+ weeks.
 This varies year to year with changing growing conditions and other variables in the weather and the field.
-For instance, this past winter (2012-2013) about 40 percent of the raspberry field sustained heavy damage from an under-snow population of meadow voles.
-Where they were active they damaged or destroyed up to 85% of this year's bearing canes.
-Consequently, we expect the crop to be smaller this year; and, it may result in a shortened harvest time.
-The surviving canes and the undamaged portion of the field are in nice shape and have a good crop of young berries coming along.

 Blueberry - U-pick